Most people use the regular cotton towel everybody stocks at home but did you know these towels can be harmful to hair? This article will cover:-

 This is one of the brands I use because it’s larger than usual for my big head.
 It’s extra soft and has a hanging loop.

-The DevaCurl DevaTowel is a favorite about many naturalistas.
+The DevaCurl DevaTowel is a favorite of many naturalistas.
 It comes in a neutral grey color.

 This was one of the first microfiber towels for hair back in the day.
 It has a unique twist and loop system that ensures the towel stays in place while drying.